Ecoregion: Annamite Lowland Forest

-With input from WLT, the project balances the needs of people, wildlife and the environment and is being designed to meet the internationally recognised standards of the Climate, Community and Biodiversity Alliance.
+With input from WLT, the project balances the needs of people, wildlife and the environment and is being designed to meet the internationally recognised standards of the Climate, Community and Biodiversity Alliance (CCBA).
 This third party certification will give an independent assessment of net positive climate, social and biodiversity benefits.

 Lowland forest of this type is one of the most threatened in Vietnam and is a global conservation priority.
 Much is largely fragmented, degraded or cleared for agriculture or plantation forest, or has been impacted during the war.
 Khe Nuoc Trong is therefore exceptional, one of the best remaining examples of its kind and provides connectivity between protected areas in the north and to the south.

-It is designated as a Watershed Protection Forest (WPF), where logging and hunting is illegal, but non-timber forest products (NTFP) may still be extracted.
-Without adequate enforcement however illegal timber extraction and poaching for both the local restaurant trade and wildlife trade will continue.
+It is designated as a Watershed Protection Forest (WPF), where logging and hunting are illegal, but non-timber forest products (NTFP) may still be extracted.
+Without adequate enforcement, however illegal timber extraction and poaching for both the local restaurant trade and wildlife trade will continue.

 Threatened by degradation and recognising the exceptional biodiversity value of the forest, the project aims to elevate the levels of protection to that of a Nature Reserve, in readiness for official designation, expanding the protected area network within the wider landscape and maintaining connectivity between forest fragments.